35 Fun Free Things to Do in San Antonio, Texas

 Add this to your list of San Antonio free things to do, as Artpace is always free and open to the public from 10 am-5 pm.

-🏨 Stay near Artpace San Antonio
+🏨 Places to stay near Artpace San Antonio

 Go birdwatching at Headwaters Sanctuary